Cookies

 Much of Herefordshire is rural with limited access to public transport and the county has an elderly and increasingly ageing population.
 This makes access to services difficult and encourages car use.

 Car usage in Hereford is high.
-Over 60,000 short distance car journeys start and end in the city every weekday.
+40% of journeys start and end in the city every day.
 This a major contributor to traffic congestion, CO2 emissions and physical inactivity.

 Transport plays a central role in communities.
 It enables access to education, work, shopping, leisure and social interaction.
 We need to reduce emissions from transport while creating an environment that will still allow businesses to flourish and residents to access employment, education and vital services.